open/close all folders

 - Superpower Lottery: Including...

-- Superpowered Evil Side: Dark!Kara, who is released under the influence of Darkseid, Black K, or similar events.
+- Superpowered Evil Side: Dark!Kara, who is released under the influence of Darkseid, Black K, or similar events and has none of our Kara's restraint.
 Each time, however, she gets a little better and easier to control; in her last appearance, she's just a brat, rather than a homicidal maniac.

 - Survivor's Guilt: Struggles with this after New Krypton, resulting in the remergence of Dark!Kara, and a psychosomatic illness that nearly kills her.
 Dr. Fate helps her overcome it during the events of Reign of Doomsday.